maloja/pico-matomo/README.md

+# pico-matomo

-# pico-matomo  (realy early alpha stage.
-Do not use in production environment)
+Untested Alpha Version!
+Do not use it in productive environments.

 This Plugin will let you enjoy the power of Matomo web analytics for all your [Pico CMS](http://picocms.org) pages.